Saraband for Dead Lovers

 Saraband for Dead Lovers (released in the United States as Saraband) is a 1948 British adventure historical drama film directed by Basil Dearden and starring Stewart Granger and Joan Greenwood.
 It is based on the 1935 novel by Helen Simpson.
 Set in 17th-century Hanover, it depicts the doomed romance between Philip Christoph von Königsmarck and Sophia Dorothea of Celle, the wife of the electoral prince of Hanover.
 The saraband mentioned in the title is a type of Spanish dance.

 Jim Morahan, William Kellner and Michael Relph were nominated for the Academy Award for Best Art Direction.
 It was the first Ealing Studios film shot in colour.

+Michael Relph called it "a big disappointment."

 Plot

 In 1682, 16-year-old Sophia Dorothea of Celle has an arranged marriage to Prince George Louis of Hanover, and she and the prince are both unhappy with the alliance.

 She seeks solace from the dashing Count Philip Konigsmark when her husband, later to become King George I of Great Britain, pays her no attention.
 The lovers are exposed by the jealous Countess Clara Platen, Philip's previous lover.